 The training objective for the network is to perform classification between two classes for ``background'' and ``signal''.
 Background data correspond to random noise, based on fluctuations of the assumed sky brightness.
 We add to this further upward fluctuations on the level of $(10 \pm 3)\sigma$, representing single-exposure artefacts.
-These are injected randomly at a rate of about one fluctuation per input time-series.
+These are injected randomly at a rate of about one fluctuation per input time series.

 Data comprising the signal class include simulations of \grb optical flashes.
 We use the complete unweighted sample, without accounting for the relative number density on $z$, \lumigamma, and \lumiratio.
 Correspondingly, the training examples are balanced with respect to flare brightness.
 We apply a selection cut on the signal class.
 The objective is to suppress faint events that can not be distinguished from background, which can impede the training of the network.
 Explicitly, we impose the condition, $\sigma_{\mathrm{peak}}^{(1)} > 12$ and $\sigma_{\mathrm{peak}}^{(2)} > 8$.
-Here $\sigma_{\mathrm{peak}}^{(1)}$ corresponds to the \snr-input of the brightest 10~\secnd interval of the light curve; $\sigma_{\mathrm{peak}}^{(2)}$ likewise corresponds to the second-brightest interval.
+Here $\sigma_{\mathrm{peak}}^{(1)}$ corresponds to the \snr-input of the brightest 10~\secnd interval of the light-curve; $\sigma_{\mathrm{peak}}^{(2)}$ likewise corresponds to the second-brightest interval.
 This selection cut is only used for the training phase of the classification pipeline.

 After the network is trained, the correspondence between the output, $\zeta$, and the detection significance, $\sigma_{\mathrm{cls}}$, is derived numerically, as discussed by \cite{2020ApJ...894L..25S}.
 The performance of the classifier is shown in Fig.~\ref{fig:clasif_ts_signifs}.
-We significantly detect flares and reject background, based on the brightness and the time-structure of the signal.
+We significantly detect flares and reject background, based on the brightness and the time structure of the signal.
 For illustration, the detection threshold is approximately characterised by flares having $\sigma_{\mathrm{peak}}^{(1)} > 8$ and $\sigma_{\mathrm{peak}}^{(2)} > 7$.
 However, background realisations having brighter fluctuations are also rejected.
-This is due to the fact that the network is trained to identify correlated structures within the input time-series.
+This is due to the fact that the network is trained to identify correlated structures within the input time series.